LuviKunG/LuviTools/README.md

 ## Version History

+### March 17th 2021

+- Add **SubSystem**
+  - Flexible to create simple sub system class to control something partial as one by one.
+  - For example, I used for control UI layer (the most show is effective to control) and character control (for enable/disable some interaction).

 ### January 28th 2021

 - Fix **StringSceneAttribute** that return null reference exception on newer version of Unity.